Stellenbosch, South Africa

 Viticultural standards: members of the Biodiversity and Wine Initiative and of the Integrated Production of Wine Scheme

 Our pick of the best wine from this producer: ‘Free to Be’ Chenin Blanc

-Interesting fact: Remhoogate is fully commited to sustainability, having set aside 30% of the estate and commited it to the Western Capes indigenous flora and fauna.
+Interesting fact: Remhoogte is fully committed to sustainability, having set aside 30% of the estate and committed it to the Western Capes indigenous flora and fauna.